drdn/python-intro-data-analysis/readme.md

 # Workshop Materials for Introduction to Python: Basics of Data Analysis Usings Pandas

 ## Requirements
-The simplest method for installing all the requirements at once is to use [Anaconda](https://www.anaconda.com/) Python.
+The simplest method for installing all the requirements at once is to use the [Anaconda](https://www.anaconda.com/) distribution of Python 3.7.

 However, if you wish to work through these materials using a different distribution, please install the following: